Hollywood Transit Center Tribute

 Moving forward with tributes

-After conferring with the families of those involved, we plan to put a commemorative plaque at the transit center.
-The plaque will be 4 feet by 6 feet and made of porcelain enamel on steel.
+In addition, after conferring with the families of those involved, we plan to put a commemorative plaque at the transit center.
+The exact size of the plaque is not yet determined, but it is expected to be approximately 3 feet by 5 feet.
 It will include descriptive words that honor the three men and the two women, along with images of the spontaneous memorial.

-We have selected writer, designer, editor and typographer John Laursen to design the artwork.
+Writer, designer, editor and typographer John Laursen will design the artwork.
 For four decades, his Portland studio has specialized in the design and production of books and text-based public art projects, including memorials.
-He will work directly with the families and others to create a thoughtful acknowledgement.
+He is working directly with the families and others to create a thoughtful acknowledgement.

 Muslim Educational Trust